This website is about the Monty Hall Problem, a famous brain teaser. The best-known version was asked to columnist Marilyn vos Savant in 1990:

 Probability is a description of a mechanism.

-When you say, "There's a 1/3 chance a car is behind that door," you're saying: "I know there are three doors, and that someone got one car and placed it behind one of those doors, but I don't have any reason to think one of the doors is more or less likely than any other.
-I do know, or at least am assuming as true, that it is behind a door, not off in the parking lot; that there's only one car; that it isn't split somehow behind multiple doors; that the people backstage aren't moving the car around in response to my guess," and so on.
-Probability is not about what's actually true, not about where the car actually is; it's about what you know or are assuming about how a situation came to be, and what that tells you about what might happen next.
+When you say, "There's a 1/3 chance a car is behind that door," you're saying: "I know there are three doors, and that a car is placed behind one of them.
+I don't have any reason to think one of the doors is more or less likely than any other.
+I am taking as a given that there is one car; that it is in fact behind a door, not off in the parking lot; that it isn't split somehow behind multiple doors; that the people backstage aren't moving the car around in response to my guess," and so on.

 And that, to me, is the most fundamental reason it matters whether Monty knows.
 Whether Monty is choosing randomly or choosing a goat every time is part of the mechanism of the game, and the whole point of probability is to describe the mechanism.
-It's not a description of what has happened, or even what will happen, but of the process by which things happen.
+It's not a description of what has happened, or even what will happen, but of the process by which things happen, and how your knowledge of that process can help you predict future events.

 Here's one more way to think about it, with another silly statement: